 I woke up to gray skies Tuesday morning, put on some warm clothes, and went down for breakfast.
-I sat down for one minute, told Wenyu, the other person running B&B Fujiyama that I would be right back.
+I sat down for a moment and thn told Wenyu, the other person running B&B Fujiyama, that I would be right back.
 I went back up to my room to put on more warm clothes, adding my fleece, my purple pashmina scarf, as well as some long underwear under my pants.
 Now I was ready for breakfast.
 Wenyu was very amused.

 Every morning for breakfast, I was served a brioche, two warm bread rolls, and either a little cake or pastry of some sort.
 I was also offered both coffee and tea and usually had a caffè macchiato and then some wonderful Jasmine tea.

 I had no plans for the day.
 I was tempted to just stay inside until the sun came out, but according to the weather I might be waiting a few days.
 As you all probably know by now, I don't do well in cold weather and am not a big fan of rain.
 But I was in Venice, so after about an hour when it warmed up a bit, I sucked it up, packed three maps and two raincoats, and headed outside.